nicbarajas/sva-ixd-thesis/_drafts/2015-11-30-crazy-walls-assumptions-thanksgiving.md

 ## Assumption Mapping

-Assumptions, Crazy Walls, and Thanksgiving” is me doing a little bit more synthesis on an assumption map that we built in the fall to help potentially organize my thoughts.

-Dump from notes:
+As part of our fall’s work, one of our thesis class sessions revolved around the creation of an assumption map.
+A lot of good things came out of building an assumption map with my classmates, primarily the scope of the field I’m interested.
+Cooking is such a large, unwieldy field, it’ll be worth focusing more on a particular area or smaller set of user needs.

+### Assumptions

+Some basic assumptions about cooking:

+- Tools
-Another assumption: the knowledge of how to use the tools
+-- Another assumption: the knowledge of how to use the tools

-Tools
-Space
+- Space
-Time—time to prep, time to cook, time to eat, time to clean Knowledge
+- Time
+-- To prep
+-- To cook
+-- To eat
+-- To clean
+- Knowledge
+-- Recipes
+-- Techniques

 Test against people with knowledge in the field